Motions in New York Divorce Actions

-A motion is the means by which a party to an action requests a court order.
-Written motions are filed either as an order to show cause or as a notice of motion.
+A motion is the means by which a party to an action requests a court order which is separate from the final judgment.
+Written motions are governed by CPLR 2214 and are either an order to show cause or a notice of motion.
 Motions may be made before trial, during trial, or after the trial has concluded.
-Most pretrial and post-trial motions are written, but it is common to make oral motions during a trial.
-Motions must somehow relate to the divorce case and be a request for something that cannot wait until trial.
-A motion requesting something that is outside the scope of the pending divorce will be denied, as will a motion that requests something that is properly decided at trial.
+Nearly all pretrial motions are written, but it is possible to make oral motions, especially if the relief sought is relatively minor.
+Any motion must somehow relate to the main case for something that cannot wait until trial.
+A motion requesting relief that is outside the scope of the pending case will be denied, as will a motion that requests something that is properly decided at trial.

 1. The Components of a Written Motion